Alex Gomez-Leos

 Welcome to my professional / academic homepage.
-I recently earned a M.Sc. from the ECE Department at UT Austin, where my studies were generously supported by the Virginia & Ernest Cockrell, Jr. Fellowship in Engineering.
+I recently earned a M.Sc. from the ECE Department at UT Austin, where my studies were generously funded by the Virginia & Ernest Cockrell, Jr. Fellowship in Engineering.
 At UT, I was lucky to work with Gustavo de Veciana and Sanjay Shakkottai in the Wireless Networking and Communications Group.
 Before that, I earned a B.Sc. in Electrical and Computer Engineering from Texas A&M University, working with Anoosheh Heidarzadeh.
+At both these schools I got to work with countless brilliant peers and students.
+It was a joy to teach and learn from each of them.

 Publications